MicrosoftDocs/azure-dev-docs/articles/javascript/core/test-azure-sdk-integrated-code.md

 ## Security Testing

-Security testing on Azure involves identifying potential vulnerabilities in your application to prevent unauthorized access or data breaches. **Vulnerability Scanning** tools can automatically detect security weaknesses in your code or configurations. **Penetration Testing** simulates cyber attacks against your application to evaluate its security posture.
+Security testing on Azure involves identifying potential vulnerabilities in your application to prevent unauthorized access or data breaches.

+- **Vulnerability Scanning**: These tools are essential for automatically detecting security weaknesses in your code or configurations.
+By integrating GitHub Advanced Security features with traditional Static Application Security Testing (SAST) tools, you can significantly improve the security posture of applications deployed on Azure.
+Key features include:
+  - [**Code Scanning**](https://docs.github.com/github/getting-started-with-github/about-github-advanced-security): Identifies vulnerabilities within the codebase before deployment.
+  - [**Secrets Scanning**](https://docs.github.com/github/getting-started-with-github/about-github-advanced-security): Helps prevent the exposure of sensitive data.
+  - [**Supply Chain Monitoring**](https://docs.github.com/github/getting-started-with-github/about-github-advanced-security): Protects against potentially compromised dependencies.

+  These integrated security measures are designed to identify vulnerabilities early, prevent data breaches, and ensure the integrity of your application's supply chain.

+- **Penetration Testing** simulates cyber attacks against your application to evaluate its security posture.
 Azure provides guidance and tools for conducting these tests, helping ensure that applications deployed on its platform are secure against threats.

 * [Recommendations for security testing](/azure/well-architected/security/test)
 * [Penetration testing](/azure/security/fundamentals/pen-testing)